DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 British schools overseas only can also appoint Educational Success Partners (ESP).

+📜 Schools that will deliver any form of ECF-based training must appoint an AB for each of their ECTs.
+Schools can choose whether to appoint one appropriate body for all of their ECTs, or different ones.

 📜 [DfE
 guidance](https://assets.publishing.service.gov.uk/media/661d459fac3dae9a53bd3de6/Appropriate_bodies_guidance_induction_and_the_early_career_framework.pdf)
 sets out the organisations that can or cannot act as an AB.
 From September 2024, Teaching school hubs will become the main appropriate